Accessories & Education

 We received a question on our Facebook page from Mariana Lopez who asked, "Can you give us some point cutting tips for very coarse, straight hair, and also for curly hair so it doesn't look so frizzy?".

-Point cutting allows us to turn an ordinary cut into a look that is full of movement and texture all achieved by the removal of weight and creating seamless layering.
-Point cutting can be done on any cut, yet the technique needs to be altered for different hair types for the best end result.
+Point cutting is a hair cutting technique that allows us to turn an ordinary cut into a look that is full of movement and texture all achieved by the removal of weight and creating seamless layering.

 The objective of point cutting is not to remove length, it is to soften ends and impart texture to a cut.
 The opening and closing action of the professional shear and how deep you approach a section will determine how much hair will be removed.
 The beauty of this technique is in the rhythm of moving the fanned out sections and keeping your hand with your shear stationary.